 This article is a thorough assessment of Fogel’s 1934 collection Manekinen.
 Situating her work in the cultural and intellectual context of the Polish and Yiddish avant-gardes, and looking at some of Fogel’s critical writings, Torres identifies central elements of Fogel’s poetics including stasis and simultaneity, and of her political investments, primarily her critique of commodification.
 Torres includes complete English translations of a number of the poems.

 Tuszewicki, Marek.
 “Giving Tshuve to the Sick: Correspondence Columns of the Yiddish Medical Press in Poland.”
 Science in Context 32, no. 1 (March 2019): 25-41.

-Tuszewicki’s article focuses Yiddish-language popular medical periodicals in independant Poland published until 1939, many of which featured correspondence corners.
-In particular, he looks at Der Yidisher Hoyz-Doktor (The Jewish House Doctor), Folksgezunt (People’s Health) and Der Doktor (The Doctor), with special attention to Folksgezunt.
+Tuszewicki’s article focuses Yiddish-language popular medical periodicals in independent Poland published until 1939, many of which featured correspondence corners.
+In particular, he looks at Der yidisher hoyz-doktor (The Jewish House Doctor), Folksgezunt (People’s Health) and Der doktor (The Doctor), with special attention to Folksgezunt.
 Readers wrote to the editors—some of whom, like Dr. Tzemakh Schabad, were trained medical professionals—with a wide range of medical concerns, including problems associated with pregnancy and venereal disease.
 That readers asked for advice on aesthetic issues is, for Tuszewicki, a striking glimpse into Yiddish-speaking readers’ preoccupation with “modern” problems.
 The article also addresses clashes between folk medicine and these popular medical periodicals.